FREQUENTLY ASKED QUESTIONS

 How do I get keys for the property?

 On arrival you will be met at the property by one of our in-resort team.
 They will show you round the property, answer any questions you may have and hand over the keys.
 You will be informed of the departure procedure and where to return the keys at the end of your stay.
+If you prefer, a self check-in can also be arranged at selected properties.

 Do I need to bring towels or sheets?